dekuNukem/STM32_tutorials/lesson4_timers_and_pwm/README.md

 If you bothered to look at [page 18 of the datasheet](resources/datasheet.pdf), you'll find TIM1 is an advanced timer, while the rest are general purpose timers.
 They all have 16-bit resolution.
 TIM1 and TIM3 has 4 channels, and the rest has only 1 channel.

-In this example I'm going to use TIM17, of course you can use whichever you want in your own project.
-Anyway, expand it and check the `Activated` box:
+In this example I'm going to use TIM17.
+Expand it and check the `Activated` box:

 ![Alt text](resources/t17a.png)